zoontek/wff/README.md

 - Sass 3.3+

-## Another grid system?
+## Another one?
 What's make this one different?

 Currently, if you choose a "semantic" grid system and have watched the generated CSS a little, you maybe noticed that your framework generally doesn't respect the "DRY" philosophy.